CSR/SustainabilityCSR ・ Sustainability

 In our group, the President and CEO serves as the person responsible for overall risk management.
 Important decisions and revisions regarding risk management policies are deliberated and decided by the Board of Directors.

-Risks related to sustainability in general, including climate change, that have been assessed by the Sustainability Project Team and the TCFD Disclosure Project Team are requested to be addressed by each group company through the Sustainability Project Team and the Group Sustainability Liaison Meeting.
+Risks related to sustainability in general, including climate change, that have been assessed by the Sustainability PT and the TCFD Disclosure PT are requested to be addressed by each group company through the Sustainability PT and the Group Sustainability Liaison Meeting.
 Each company formulates and implements various countermeasures.

-The Sustainability Committee receives reports from the Sustainability Project Team and verifies and manages the progress status.
-(Figure 8)
+The Sustainability Committee receives reports from the Sustainability PT and verifies and manages the progress status.
+(Figure 6)

 4. Metrics and Targets